Dansby Swanson Preview, Player Props: Cubs vs. Brewers

-On Monday, Dansby Swanson (batting .162 in his past 10 games) and the Chicago Cubs face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 8:05 PM ET.
+The Chicago Cubs, including Dansby Swanson (.189 batting average in his past 10 games), battle starting pitcher Corbin Burnes and the Milwaukee Brewers at Wrigley Field, Tuesday at 8:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Pirates.
+In his most recent game he had a one-hit performance (1-for-4) against the Brewers.

 Dansby Swanson Game Info & Props vs. the Brewers